keolo/keolo-com/content/tutorials/how-to-build-an-ehr/planning-discovery.md

 > **As a** patient, **I want to** schedule an appointment, **so that** I can receive medical care from my practitioner.

-The above User Story starts at the `Request Availability` Command and ends at the `Appointment Scheduled` Event.
+The above User Story starts at the `Request Availability` Command and ends at the `Appointment Scheduled` Event (in the Appointment Scheduling: Domain Model).
 It involves multiple steps and interactions between the patient, practitioner, and the system.

 #### Other Example Stories